-Taxonomy-aligned activities are expressed as a percentage of:
+Taxonomyaligned activities are expressed as a share of:

-- turnover to reflect the share of revenue generated by the green activity of the investee companies; capital expenditure (CapEx) to show the green investments made by the investee companies, for a transition towards a green economy, for example;

-operational
+- Turnover

+reflecting the

+share of

+revenue from

+green activities

+of investee

+companies.

+- Capital

 expenditure

-(OpEx) reflecting
+(CapEx)

+showing the

+green

+investments

+made by

+investee

+companies, e.g.

+for a transition

-green operational
+to a green

+economy.

-activities of investee
+- Operational expenditure (OpEx) reflecting green operational activities of investee companies.

-companies.